Yes, And?: Synopsis

 The video opens with a group of critics being invited to an event by Grande, through a card that includes the aforementioned acronym and coordinates.
 As they wait for the event, the critics discuss their negative opinions on Grande, claiming they prefer her past self more and criticizing her new choices.

 As the song starts, the critics enter a room, where some statues are placed around a two-story structure with stairs—some of the statues referenced the aforementioned album artworks.
 The statues then break down as Grande and a group of dancers starting appearing behind the stairs and statues.
 Grande is seen wearing a Rodarte black-and-white cutout bodysuit paired with a black Alaïa skirt and black newsboy hat.
 She takes off her hat and tosses it to one of the critics, later appearing on the second story of the structure.
 She leans on the barre on the platform ledge, before lifting her arms, spinning, and appearing in front of the critics with her dancers.
 The chorus begins, and they perform some choreography as the critics watch.
 Following the first chorus, Grande and the dancers are sitting on the stairs, with Grande covering her eyes similar to the pose her statue is seen in.

 During the bridge, Grande tours the critics' seating area, while holding a tuning fork to "[cleanse] the energy among the critics".
 During the last chorus, Grande invites some critics to dance with her as the others watch and cheer them on enthusiastically.
 As the performance ends, Grande and the other dances revert to statue form.
 The critics, now supportive of Grande, gleefully leave the room as another group of critics enter, thus creating a cycle.

+Live performances

+"Yes, And?" was performed as part of a set of live renditions of songs from Eternal Sunshine on the "Slightly Deluxe and Also Live" version of the album, released on October 1, 2024.
+The performance video was uploaded to YouTube on October 5.
+The song was later performed on the Eternal Sunshine Tour (2026) as the opening number.
+Grande and her dancers are seen standing still behind a curtain like statues before the song begins.
+She wears a custom Ludovic de Saint Sernin lace mini dress and a pair of Christian Louboutin ballet boots, styled by Law Roach.